sdsc-ordes/modos-poster/src/modos.typ

     = Want to know more?
     MODOS is open-source!

-    We would love to have you try it out and contributions are welcome.
+    We would love to have you try it out, and contributions are welcome.
     #grid(columns: 2, gutter: 10mm,
         [- Repository:], [github.com/sdsc-ordes/modos-api],
         [- Documentation:], [sdsc-ordes.github.io/modos-api],